On this page

 From 1 July 2025, the Electoral (Accountability and Integrity) Amendment Act 2024 introduced reforms to South Australiaβs electoral framework to strengthen transparency, accountability, and integrity in electoral funding and political donations.

-To support stakeholders, the Electoral Commission will provide ongoing guidance to assist participants in understanding their obligations under the new legislation; however, independent legal advice is encouraged.
+To support stakeholders, ECSA will provide ongoing guidance to assist participants in understanding their obligations under the new legislation; however, independent legal advice is encouraged.

 Public funding